 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 New Delhi experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 5.0 months, from May 20 to October 20, during which time the comfort level is muggy, oppressive, or miserable at least 25% of the time.
 The muggiest day of the year is August 17, with muggy conditions 99% of the time.

 The least muggy day of the year is January 28, when muggy conditions are essentially unheard of.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in New Delhi experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in New Delhi experiences significant seasonal variation over the course of the year.